WaVEV/django-mongodb-backend/docs/source/ref/models/search.rst

     ]>

-The ``path`` argument can be a string or a :class:`~django.db.models.expressions.Col` representing the field to query.
+The ``path`` argument can be a string or a :class:`~django.db.models.F` representing the field to query.
 The ``query`` argument is a Lucene-style query string.

 An optional ``score`` argument may be used to adjust relevance scoring.